-Brigham Health is a powerhouse for research and innovation — and now, the full might of that power is being used to address the most urgent needs related to the COVID-19 pandemic.
-Our research community is working tirelessly to better understand the virus that causes COVID-19 in order to develop strategies to treat and prevent infection.
-Brigham researchers are working together on innovative solutions to help their clinical colleagues, COVID-19 patients and the world beyond on our walls.
+Since the start of the pandemic, the Brigham has worked tirelessly to better understand the virus that causes COVID-19 in order to develop strategies to treat and prevent infection.
+Brigham researchers have collaborated to develop innovative solutions to help their clinical colleagues, COVID-19 patients and the world beyond on our walls.

-With expertise that spans basic, translational and clinical research, our community is poised to make an impact.
-In March, the Brigham took the difficult, but necessary, step of temporarily closing its research laboratories to help reduce transmission of COVID-19 in our society.
+In March, the Brigham temporarily closed its research laboratories to help reduce transmission of COVID-19.
 But this didn’t stop research teams from innovating.
-For two months, investigators conducted their work remotely and labs performing essential functions, including COVID-19 research, continued their critical work.
-Now, as Brigham Research ramps back up, our research community is well positioned to continue its mission to transform human health and disease, including COVID-19.
+For months, investigators conducted their work remotely and labs that performed essential functions, including COVID-19 research, continued their critical work.
+Since research at the Brigham has ramped back up, our research community is well positioned to continue its mission to transform human health and disease, including COVID-19.

 For decades, the Brigham has been a leader in clinical research studies to advance patient care.
-Now, we are building on that legacy through clinical trials to find possible treatments for patients with COVID-19.
+We built on that legacy during the pandemic by serving as a site for clinical trials to find possible treatments for patients with COVID-19.

 Why do some people with COVID-19 get severely sick while others have mild symptoms?
 Are there drugs that could help reduce the side effects of antiviral medications?
 How does our immune system respond to the virus?
 What signals might the virus leave behind in the blood of patients who’ve recovered?
 Can we design a vaccine to prevent not only infection from the current strain of coronavirus, but also future strains?
 These are just a few of the questions researchers from the Brigham Research Institute (BRI) are investigating.
 Understanding how the new virus causes its devastating effects could help us better fight and prevent infection.